-Definition: Adduction bringing the body part in toward the body.
-Abduction taking the body part away from the body.
+Definition: Adduction: bringing the body part in toward the body.

+Abduction: taking the body part away from the body.

-The two bones of the hind foot are the talus and Calcaneus.
+The two bones of the hind foot are the talus and calcaneus.
 The talus is connected to the calcaneus at the subtalar joint which allows the foot to rock side to side in inversion and eversion.

-The ankles are the point of conception.
-The moment you decided to come into this world.
-Often, a weak area of the body that injures easily.
+The ankles are the point of conception, the moment you decided to come into this world.
+They are often a weak area of the body that injures easily.

 If you have ankle injuries you are struggling with the desire to be here fully living the life you live.

-The ankle joint is a hinged joint located between the fibula, tibula (leg bones) and the talus which allow the foot to bend up and down in plantar and dorsal flexion.
-The deltoid ligament, anterior and posterior talofibular ligaments and the calcaneofibular ligament hold this joint stable.
+The ankle joint is a hinged joint located between the fibula and the tibia (leg bones) and the talus which allow the foot to bend up and down in plantar and dorsal flexion.
+The deltoid ligament, anterior and posterior inferior talofibular ligaments and the calcaneofibular ligament hold this joint stable.

-The subtalar joints formed where the talus sits on the calcaneus.
-The two bones have a groove between them called the tarsal sinus which contains the talocalcaneal ligament.
+The subtalar joint is formed where the talus sits on the calcaneus.
+The two bones have a groove between them called the tarsal sinus which contains the posterior talocalcaneal ligament.
 This joint has limited range of motion in plantar and dorsiflexion (heel moving toward and away from the toes).